In our daily prices alerts we’ve been continuing to track a possible breakout in gold in NZ dollars.

 When Will the Silver Breakout Happen?

-Although silver is getting close to overbought on the RSI indicator.
-So we could see silver move back down again, as it has done on previous occasions after touching the downtrend line.
-There is still room left within the wedge for another pull back to the $22 region or just below.
+Of course, we could see silver move back down yet again, as it has done on previous occasions after touching the downtrend line.
+There is still room left within the wedge for another pull back to the $21 region.

 However, this wedge formation can only carry on for so long.
-The breakout can’t be too many months away.
+If we see a definite gold breakout, then silver will likely follow.

 A Weakening New Zealand Dollar Could Aid a Gold and Silver Breakout

 Interestingly the Kiwi dollar is also in a giant multi year wedge formation.
-However, unlike gold and silver, the Kiwi is sitting on the uptrend line and threatening to head lower.
+However, unlike gold and silver, the Kiwi has not touched the overhead downtrend line recently (not since April 2018).

 (If you’re unsure about any of the terminology we use in analysing these charts, check out this article: Gold and Silver Technical Analysis: The Ultimate Beginners Guide.)